dazuma/toys/toys/README.md

 ### Next steps

-You can add any number of additional tools to your `.toys.rb` file.
-Note also that the tools you create in that file are available only in this directory and its subdirectories.
-If you move outside the directory tree, Toys will not use that file.
-Thus, you can define tools scoped to particular directories and projects.
+You can add any number of additional tools to your `.toys.rb` config file.
+Note also that the tools you create in the config file are available only in this directory and its subdirectories.
+If you move into a different directory tree, Toys will instead look for a config file in that directory.
+Thus, you can define tools scoped to particular projects.
+You can also define "global" tools by creating a `.toys.rb` config in your home directory.

-Toys also lets you create hierarchies of tools.
-The "system version" tool you tried earlier is an example.
-The "system" tool is treated as a namespace, and various subtools, such as "version", are available under that namespace.

-Toys provides a rich set of useful libraries for writing tools.
+Toys provides a rich set of useful libraries for writing tools and subtools.
 It gives you a logger and automatically provides flags to control verbosity of log output.
 It includes a simple library that you can use to produce styled output and basic console-based interfaces, and another library that makes it easy to spawn and control subprocesses.
 You can also take advantage of a variety of third-party libraries such as Highline and TTY.

 For a more detailed look at Toys, see the {file:docs/tutorial.md Extended Tutorial} and the